-This chapter covers the operation of the clock using the front panel display and keypad.
+This chapter covers the operation of the Model 1202B/C using the front panel display and keypad.

 8.1 Menu System

 Since the front panel operation is based on specific security levels, verify the security level as enumerated in Section 7.3.
 Only the lowest level - Level 0 - allows a user to configure the clock from the front panel.